chrisjbreisch/Trs80.Level1Basic/README.md

 So, why not do a LEVEL II interpreter?
 Well, I plan to at some point.
 But even though the computer was a Model I Level II, we got it with a programming book that described Level I BASIC.
 This was David A. Lien's famous (infamous?) book:
 [Radio Shack BASIC Computer Language It's Easier Than you think!](https://archive.org/details/Basic_Computer_Language_Its_Easier_Than_You_Think_1978_Radio_Shack), a copy of which is embedded in the project.
 I was perusing the internet one day and I came across this book again.
 I discovered I could buy a copy.
-So, I did do.
+So, I did.
 But then I wanted to do the examples in the book.
 There are lots of TRS-80 emulators  and interpreters around on the net, and some of them are pretty good.
 I clearly didn't need to write a new one.
 But it felt incomplete somehow.
 3. I like to code for fun and to learn.
 While there isn't much in this code that's likely to help me much at my job, it